Judge dismisses effort to halt student loan forgiveness plan

 Conservative attorneys, Republican lawmakers and business-oriented groups have asserted that Biden overstepped his authority in taking such sweeping action without the assent of Congress.
 They called it an unfair government giveaway for relatively affluent people at the expense of taxpayers who didn’t pursue higher education.

-Chris Nuelle, spokesman for Missouri Attorney General Eric Schmitt, said the plan “will unfairly burden working class families with even more economic woes.”
+Chris Nuelle, the spokesman for Missouri Attorney General Eric Schmitt, said the plan “will unfairly burden working-class families with even more economic woes.”

 Many Democratic lawmakers facing tough reelection contests have distanced themselves from the plan.